Governing Body 2017/18

-As well as chairing the governors meetings I am also Chair of the Finance and General Purposes Committee where I decide how to prioritise spending, monitor the budgets and ensure that we conform to the Local Authority procedures.
+I chair the the governors meetings where I decide how to prioritise spending, monitor the budgets and ensure that we conform to the Local Authority procedures.

 I am also the Safeguarding Governor and the lead governor for monitoring the standard of marking and feedback of children’s books and the quality of teaching in school.
 This enables me to see at first hand the excellent progress that is made in school and to enjoy the creative and enthusiastic way in which the children are taught.